ArchibaldChain/Statistical-Learning-Project/Report.md

 Our data come from an old essay about Boston house price, *Hedonic prices and the demand for clean air* .

+We randomly divided the data into two sets:

+- Training set: randomly chosen 2/3 of origin sets,
+- Test set: randomly chosen 1/3 of origin sets.

+And we will use test setting to assess our model.
+Besides, the variable of "chas" is already dummied.

 | Variable | Definition                                                   | Source                                       |
 | -------- | ------------------------------------------------------------ | -------------------------------------------- |
 | medv     | Median Value of owner-occupied                               | 1970 U. S. Census                            |